How can I help a student record and analyze data in a science lab?

 Although learning disabilities span a spectrum of issues, it is common for students with many types of learning disabilities to struggle with organizing information.
 For some students, it may be helpful to provide them with a form or template with larger blocks to record their data so writing will fit.
 If the emphasis of the experiment is on students figuring out what data they need to record and how to organize it, the teacher may want to make recording the data and designing an appropriate table or other organizing system an explicit part of the assignment procedure.

 Laptop computers or PDAs may be helpful for students who struggle with their handwriting.
 Also, teaming students who have learning disabilities that cause them difficulty in reading and writing with students who have strengths in these areas can be helpful.
 In this case, the student with the disability should do more of another part of the lab, building on strengths.

 For more information on making measuring equipment tactile and working with students with visual impairments in a lab, consult How can I help a student who is blind or has low vision make measurements in a science lab?.

 For further information on teaching science with students with disabilities, consult Working Together: Science Teachers and Students with Disabilities or view the video by the same title.
-You may also wish to consult the presentation materials Accommodating Students with Disabilities in Math and Science Classes.
+You may also wish to consult the presentation materials Making Math, Science, and Technology Instruction Accessible to Students with Disabilities.